RodrigoHTEC10/Manga_Distribution_Program-TC1031.602/README.md

 By keeping and storing these actions, the User is able to appreciate his/her progress through the working session, and overall be able to reverse actions taken by mistake.
 These are called as Modifiable Actions, and by being chosen / selected by the user, the program will automatically execute the opposite action based on the stored Volume information inside the Action object.

-Based on the previous behavior and user interaction, the simple linked list was chosen as the linear data structure applied to the present project due to the following characteristics:
+Based on the previous behavior and user interaction, the double linked list was chosen as the linear data structure applied to the present project due to the following characteristics:

 - The list allows to store an infinity of actions (not limited as an Array, to store as much actions as taken).
 - It does not require a second structure to keep the data when consulting (as it would be required if a Stack was used).
 - It allows to keep a specific order by adding every element to the start of the list (by having a specific order the User is able to know where to check the last actions performed easily).
 - Even though its not possible to traverse it from a foreign class, it is possible to obtain and consult information from it through the use of public functions or if needed, a ListIterator can be developed in a future.
 - It allows to modify and access the information stored within the structure independently of the element position in the chain.
+- Based on the order and structure, the user is able to obtain its actions from recent to old actions or viceversa, allowing for a more interactive reviewing process.
+- Reversed actions are eliminated from the List; by having a way to traverse the list from tail to head, a reorganization of the Action ID's is possible.

 On the other hand, the implementation of the **vector** data structure was based mainly due to its easy application, access and element modification as these data structures are used within the previously explained sorting algorithm, storing of multiple data in different objects (as applied in Collection, Bookshelf or Shelf), and function returns for prints or comparison in the main.cpp file.